-A brief summary of Harston's history
+A brief summary of Harston's history written in 1989

 Written by unknown author, March 1989.
 Donated by Brian Arbon.